I was a young boy when my mother committed suicide. It was the emotional equivalent of a nuclear bomb.

 Riding along with our shadow, we have our persona.
 Our persona is what others see when they look at us.
 It is our light and the collection of masks we wear when interacting in the outer world.
 A person can be shadow dominated or persona dominated.
 It is through the journey of personal discovery and the merging of our shadow and persona that we progress towards wholeness of being.
 If we succeed in this journey, we approach the archetype of our greatest individual potential—Self.

-Long before I became aware of the constructs of persona and shadow, I recognized that I was drawn to the contrast of light and darkness and the magical interplay of colors in the transition…in the afterglow.
-I have often looked at the scales of Libra with much more than a passing glance.
-As an adult, the archetypal energy of Dionysus calls to me.
-I believe there is knowledge to be gleamed from the ancient dreams of humanity that gave rise to Dionysus and there is something in that dream that resonates in my soul.
+Long before I became aware of the constructs of persona and shadow, I recognized that I was drawn to the contrast of light and darkness and the magical interplay of colors in the transition…in the threshold between these two realms.
+I have often looked at the scales of Libra with more than a passing glance.
+As an adult, the archetypal energy of the ancient Greek god known as Dionysus calls to me.
+Is there knowledge to be gleamed from the ancient dreams of humanity that gave rise to gods of the old world?
+We’ll see.